psrenergy-docs/ncp-release-notes/docs/home.md

 * Implemented a precedence order constraint for renewable power plant curtailment.
 * Redesigned the non-controllable spillage modeling for hydro plants.
 * Reformulated the hydraulic losses representation.
+* Reformulated the rolling horizon scheme for cases with hydro unit representation.
+* Added the operation smoothing feature for storage of hydro plants.

 ### AC OPF